hcavarsan/pipedash/README.md

 ## What It Does

 The app polls configured providers and displays pipelines organized by repository and workflow.
-Background refresh runs every 5 seconds (configurable per provider).
+Background refresh runs every X seconds (configurable per provider).
 When pipeline status changes, the UI updates automatically.

 Main capabilities:
 - View pipeline status across multiple providers